 One of the main reasons why telomeres shorten quicker is because of stress.
 And this is why meditation makes you live longer because it reduces stress and slows the rate of telomere division.

 One study published by Spanish researchers showed that experienced Zen meditators have longer-than-average telomeres and longer lifespans.
 The study showed that Zen meditators have on average 10% longer telomeres than the average person.
-The researchers state that the reasons for the longer telomeres is largely due to an increase in self-compassion and decrease in stress.
+The researchers state that the reasons for the longer telomeres is primarily due to an increase in self-compassion and a decrease in stress.
 The researchers also state that mindfulness (mindfully accepting emotions, memories and thoughts) has a positive effect of life longevity.
-Contrastingly, avoiding your problems and emotions appears to reduce life expectancy.
+Contrastingly, avoiding your problems and avoiding emotions appears to reduce life expectancy.

 You might wonder whether these benefits are just for monks who have spent half their life meditating.
 Can you get the same results as a beginner meditator?
 Actually, yes, science suggests you can.

 A 2013 study showed that practicing 15 minutes of meditation has immediate effects on genes and increased activity in the genes that create telomeres and reduced activity in genes involved in inflammation and stress.

 And this isn’t the only effect of meditation on aging, either.